MBABHISHEK/jss-stu-computer-networks-lab/README.md

 2. Write a program for error detecting code using CRC-CCITT (16- bits).<br>
 3.Write a program to find the shortest path between vertices using bellman-ford algorithm.<br>
+8.Write a program for congestion control using leaky bucket algorithm and token bucket algorithm<br>